yiisoft/yii2/UPGRADE.md

 * The behavior and signature of `ActiveRecord::afterSave()` has changed. `ActiveRecord::$isNewRecord` will now always be false in afterSave and also dirty attributes are not available.
 This change has been made to have a more consistent and expected behavior.
 The changed attributes are now available in the new parameter of afterSave() `$changedAttributes`.
-  The `$changedAttributes` contain an old values of attributes that had changed and were saved.
+  `$changedAttributes` contains the old values of attributes that had changed and were saved.

 * `ActiveRecord::updateAttributes()` has been changed to not trigger events and not respect optimistic locking anymore to differentiate it more from calling `update(false)` and to ensure it can be used in `afterSave()` without triggering infinite